 Why the disabled attribute is element-specific?
 Because the disabled attribute applies to elements that the user can interact with such as an input (<input></input>), text area (<textarea> </textarea>), menu (<menu></menu>).
 Alternatively, the disabled attribute does not apply to an element with a heading tag, let’s say h3 (<h3></h3>).

-Attributes known as Global Attributes are attributes that can be applied to all HTML tags.
+Attributes known as Global Attributes can be applied to all HTML tags.

 Let’s refer to the button configured previously.
 Style is the button’s global attribute.
-It has its own set of configuration properties such as background color, border radius, color, font size, width, and height.
-These properties are CSS styling declarations that are responsible for making the button change its appearance.
+It has its own configuration properties: background color, border radius, color, font size, width, and height.
+These properties are CSS styling declarations responsible for making the button change its appearance.

-Even though we are not discussing CSS in this article, it is good to mention that classes and ids are commonly used in CSS for selectors.
+Even though we are not discussing CSS in this article, it is important to note that classes and ids are commonly used in CSS for selectors.

-It’s time for you to open, or maximize, your text editor.
+It’s time for you to open your text editor.

 Copy the code from below.
 This code was first introduced in my article HTML for Beginners.